-Integrity is a principle which permeates all the activities of the University and which guides the behavior of faculty, students and staff.
-The spirit of academic integrity denotes adherence to the precept that "one's work is one's own."
-The process by which integrity is upheld assumes clear communication of University expectations, standards and policies and clear communication of students' and faculty's rights and responsibilities.
+Integrity is a principle that permeates all the activities of the University and guides the behavior of faculty, students and staff.
+The spirit of academic integrity denotes adherence to the precept that ones work is ones own.
+The process by which integrity is upheld assumes clear communication of University expectations, standards and policies and clear communication of students and faculty rights and responsibilities.
+This policy applies to both undergraduate and graduate students.